Water Conservation Tips

 - Keep a bucket in the shower to catch water as it warms up or runs.
 Use this water to flush toilets or water plants.

-- When you are washing your hands, don’t let the water run while you lather.
+- When you are washing your hands, do not let the water run while you lather.

 - Check your sprinkler system frequently and adjust sprinklers so only your lawn is watered and not the house, sidewalk, or street.